Welcome to Rail Trail Bike Shop

 Your Local Bicycle Repair Shop

-Conviently located DIRECTLY ON THE BIKE PATH in Brewster.
-You can park your car in our lot and bike directly from there.
+We are conveniently located in Brewster directly on the bike path.
+You can park your car, Hop on a bike and find the Rail Trail right out back!
 No need to carry heavy bikes from one place to another.
-So come on down, pack your gear and enjoy Cape Cod's natural beauty!
+So come on down, pack your gear, Pack your lunch and enjoy Cape Cod's natural beauty!

 Another nice stop along the trail is the 1 mile section between the Harwich Bike Bridge and the new bike rotary about a mile down.
 This is a good place to pause along one of Cape Cod's Amazing Cranberry Bogs.
 A sturdy wooden railing here for bike and pedestrian traffic to lean against, take a break and breathe in the fresh air and beautiful scenery!